mbrukman/why-svelte/readme.md

 > **update Jan 2023:** I've heard unconfirmed musings that improvements
 > could be coming for bundle sizes in Svelte 4 for certain usecases like large apps,
 > and now that SvelteKit is 1.0, we will presumably see more attention back on Svelte.
-> Given what I've gathered lurking a little in the community,
+> From what I've gathered lurking in the community,
 > I'm optimistic Svelte is going to have some really cool stuff to geek out on in the future,
-> that'll be relevant for my users.
+> stuff that'll be relevant for my users.

 Svelte is known for its tantalizingly small JavaScript bundles, and [compiler improvements sometimes shrink the output](https://github.com/sveltejs/svelte/pull/3945#issuecomment-557840183)